Use the Online Network If You Can: Towards Fast and Stable Reinforcement Learning: Introduction

+Building on this motivation, we propose \textbf{MINTO}, a simple yet effective technique that computes regression targets by taking the \textbf{MIN}imum estimated value between the \textbf{T}arget and \textbf{O}nline networks.
+By relying on the target network when the online estimate is relatively higher, MINTO reduces overestimation bias, alleviates the moving-target problem, and ensures stable learning.
+At the same time, by incorporating the online network when its estimate is lower, MINTO leverages fresher information, enabling faster learning.
+Thanks to its simplicity, MINTO can be seamlessly integrated into a wide range of off-policy methods, including both value-based and actor–critic algorithms, across online and offline \ac{RL} settings.
+In this work, we present an extensive empirical evaluation showcasing the benefits of our approach.
+In addition, we benchmark MINTO against related baselines that exploit online estimates, whether for similar objectives or for different purposes.
 Our contributions can be summarized as follows: we advocate for a principled combination of online and target networks when computing bootstrapped targets, enabling faster learning while preserving stability.
-We introduce MINTO, a simple yet effective technique that computes regression targets as the minimum between online and target estimates, thereby mitigating the moving-target problem and reducing maximization bias.
+We introduce MINTO, a technique that is simple in design yet effective in practice, that computes regression targets as the minimum between online and target estimates, thereby mitigating the moving-target problem and reducing overestimation bias.
 We further demonstrate MINTO’s broad applicability and effectiveness by integrating it into both value-based and actor–critic methods, across online and offline RL settings.
 Extensive empirical results show that MINTO consistently outperforms conventional target-network designs and related baselines.